cloud infrastructure

 An API gateway sits between your clients and your backend services.
 Instead of your frontend making requests to five different microservice URLs, it talks to one gateway that routes everything internally.

-Here's why NGINX is still a top choice for this in 2026:
+NGINX remains a top choice for this role for four reasons:

 • Performance: NGINX handles tens of thousands of concurrent connections with minimal memory overhead.
 It's event-driven, non-blocking, and battle-tested at massive scale.